PAGASA: Southwest monsoon affecting Luzon

 (Eagle News) — The southwest monsoon is affecting Luzon.

-According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, Ilocos Region, the provinces of Zambales and Bataan will have cloudy skies with scattered rain showers and thunderstorms as a result.
+As a result, the Philippine Atmospheric Geophysical and Astronomical Services Administration said Ilocos Region will have cloudy skies with scattered rain showers and thunderstorms.

 Flash floods or landslides due to moderate to at times heavy rains are possible.

-Metro Manila, on the other hand, will have partly cloudy to cloudy skies with isolated rain showers or thunderstorms, this time, due to the southwest monsoon and localized thunderstorms.
+Metro Manila, on the other hand, will have partly cloudy to cloudy skies with isolated rain showers or thunderstorms, this due to localized thunderstorms as well.

-PAGASA said the rest of the Philippines will have the same conditions.
+The same conditions are being experienced in the rest of the country.